505 Games acquires Ghostrunner franchise and tech licenses for $5.8 million

 The Italian company worked with All In Games to co-publish the fast-paced cyberpunk slasher, developed by Polish studio One More Level.

-All In Games will continue to receive a share of profits from ongoing sales of as part of the original publish agreement it signed, and said it ultimately decided to sell the property after receiving "one of those 'hard to refuse'" offers from 505 Games.
+All In Games will continue to receive a share of profits from ongoing sales of as part of the original publish agreement it signed, and said it ultimately decided to sell the property after receiving an "irresistable" offer from 505 Games.

 Ghostrunner had sold 500,000 copies by the end of 2020 across platforms including Xbox One, PlayStation 4, Windows PC, and Nintendo Switch, and managed to recoup its €2.5 million production costs on day one.